lizardfs/documentation/source/devguide/submitting.rst

    being pushed to the repository.
 This makes the git tree simpler if there is no important reason to add any branches and merges there.

 *  We document all the changes in commit messages.
-Please make you commit messages consistent with the rest of git log.
+Please make your commit messages consistent with the rest of git log.
 Especially:

    The first must contain a summary of the change.
 It has to be no more than